 Genki 2 (Textbook & Workbook Set)

 A Dictionary of Japanese Grammar

-This is a set of three grammar dictionaries: Basic, Intermediate and Advanced.
-They work as other dictionaries: they present the information in alphabetical order, but in this case instead of meanings they show the reader the different grammar points of Japanese language.
-Grammar is presented in a very detailed way: every entry includes a translation into English, similar structures in Japanese or related expressions, a detailed explanation of the grammatical structure and plenty of examples.
+This is a set of three Japanese grammar dictionaries: Basic, Intermediate, and Advanced.
+They work as other dictionaries: they present the information in alphabetical order, but in this case instead of meanings they show the reader the different grammar points of the Japanese language.
+Grammar is presented in a very detailed way: every entry includes a translation into English, similar structures in Japanese or related expressions, a detailed explanation of the Japanese grammatical structure, and plenty of examples.
 They also include other helpful information like verb conjugation charts; lists of suffixes, conjunctions, etc.; specific structures, etc.

 The books are available here:

 Besides the grammar, one of the most important things, when you study Japanese, is the kanji.
 Also, the simplest kanjis are something that is relatively easy to study on your own, without the need for a teacher.
 You have to memorize the kanji, learn to write it in the order of the strokes, and know its reading and meaning.